jrladd/CIS115/assignments/_posts/2024-01-05-futurist-essay.md

 show_date: false
 ---
 **Complete during: The final exam period for our class.**
-*Outline and sources by: Monday 8 Dec., at class time.*
+*Outline and sources by: Monday 27 Apr., at class time.*

 ### The Prompt